 Our work on Islamism mirrors the global nature of the threat, reflecting the distinct challenges this extremism poses in Muslim majority and Muslim minority contexts.
-And our approach goes beyond addressing Islamism purely through a security lens, instead situating this challenge in the context of broader societal issues, including dynamics of polarisation, reciprocal radicalisation with other forms of extremism, and the relationship religion and politics.
+Our approach goes beyond addressing Islamism purely through a security lens, instead situating this challenge in the context of broader societal issues, including dynamics of polarisation, reciprocal radicalisation with other forms of extremism, and the relationship between religion and politics.

 Rather than simply stopping Islamist violence, our work is premised on the promotion of human rights, protection of minorities, challenging extremist ideology, and preventing the mainstreaming of extremist discourse.
 ISD’s programmes span the spectrum of hard edge to soft edge responses – from curbing prison radicalization to promoting responsible citizenship – addressing both the tactical considerations as well as strategic context required to sustainably tackle Islamist extremism.

 In 2014, ISD pioneered the testing of counternarrative campaigns with Abdullah X, a fictional animated character created by a former Islamist extremist who uses his personal experiences and insights to dismantle extremist narratives.
 Later in 2016, ISD worked with groups like Average Mohamed to produce campaigns that successfully engaged with target audiences.
 The results were published in ISD’s report, “The Impact of Counternarratives” and led to a private briefing at the White House.

 Our policy advisory work supports national and municipal level policy makers around the world, from Manchester to the Maldives, as well as those on the front lines of preventing Islamist extremist violence and mobilisation, through data insights, cutting edge programming and harnessing practitioner best practice.